Environmental impact during a product’s life – part 2

 Each material needs to be considered in its own right, taking into account its supply chain.
 While many bio-based materials will have good sustainable credentials, other bio-based materials – while repurposing an existing waste stream (often from the food industry) – may have been blended with plastics or have a plastic backer applied to them.
 That plastic must then also be considered in order to understand the material’s overall impact.

 A question frequently asked of SATRA is “What are the performance requirements for a sustainable material?”
 The answer to this question is very simple – any new materials coming onto the market need to meet the same standards as more traditional materials used for the same application.
-SATRA has previously published articles – such as ‘Biofabricated and alternative materials’ in the July/August 2019 issue of this magazine, which offered some insight into future alternatives to ‘traditional’ footwear materials – and we continue to test new types of material being sold to the footwear industry.
+SATRA has previously published articles – such as ‘Biofabricated and alternative materials’, which offered some insight into future alternatives to ‘traditional’ footwear materials – and we continue to test new types of material being sold to the footwear industry.
 In addition, a recording of the recent SATRA webinar entitled ‘Innovative materials as an alternative to leather?’ can be viewed at www.satra.com/resources

 How can we help?